lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 ### 3.5 Ethics

 Ethical approval was obtained from the host institution.
-Participation was voluntary and confidential and observation components were optional.
+Participation was voluntary and confidential, and observation components were optional.
 No commercially sensitive or proprietary data were requested or retained.

 ---